openedx/docs.openedx.org/source/community/release_notes/redwood.rst

    as it depends on a new search engine, Meilisearch.
 We encourage operators to install Meilisearch, test out this feature, and give us feedback on the viability of using Meilisearch as a replacement for Elasticsearch in future releases of Open edX.
-Here’s how:*
+Here’s how to enable it:

    -  For tutor-based deployments, install the `tutor-contrib-mailsearch <https://github.com/open-craft/tutor-contrib-meilisearch>`_ plugin, and apply the changes to your deployment.
 See that plugin’s README for details.